siefkenj/IBLODEs/book/typst/modules/module3.typ

   &= c ("# ants at minute " t ) - d ("# aphids at time " t)
 $

-The first equation models the growth of the ant population.
-The first term with parameter $a$ models the natural growth of ants in the absence of aphids.
-The second term with parameter $b$ models the growth of the ant population due to the presence of aphids -- this term provides a "boost" to the growth of the ant population since the presence of aphids will mean more food is available for the ants.
+The first equation models the growth of the ant population, with  $a$ representing the natural growth of ants in the absence of aphids and  $b$ representing the growth of the ant population due to the presence of aphids (this term provides a "boost" to the growth of the ant population since the presence of aphids will mean more food is available for the ants).

-The second equation models the growth of the aphid population.
-The first term with parameter $c$ models the growth of the aphid population due to the presence of ants -- this term has a positive effect to the growth of the aphid population since they will be protected from predators.
-The second term with parameter $d$ models the natural death of aphids in the absence of ants due to the fact that predation will overwhelm their natural growth.
+The second equation models the growth of the aphid population, with $c$ representing the growth of the aphid population due to the presence of ants (this term has a positive effect to the growth of the aphid population since they will be protected from predators), and $d$ representing the natural death of aphids in the absence of ants (due to the fact that they will be eaten if ants aren't around to protect them).

-The parameters $a, b, c, d >= 0$ depend on the species of ants and aphids.
-As we discussed in @mod:modelling, these constants can be estimated from data, but to do so, we need to be able to find the analytic solution to the system of differential equations.
+The parameters $a, b, c, d >= 0$ depend on the species of ants and aphids and could be estimated from data.
+For now, we will use nice values of $a,b,c,d$, so the numbers don't get in the way.
+//As we discussed in @mod:modelling, these constants can be estimated from data, but to do so, we need to be able to find the analytic solution to the system of differential equations.
-In @mod:real[Modules], @mod:affine[], and @mod:complex[] we will learn how to solve some types of systems of differential equations like this one, called linear systems of differential equations with constant coefficients.
+//In @mod:real[Modules], @mod:affine[], and @mod:complex[] we will learn how to solve some types of systems of differential equations like this one, called linear systems of differential equations with constant coefficients.

 == Simulation

-Just like we did in @mod:simulation to simulate one differential equation, we use Euler's method to simulate a system of differential equations.
+We will use a modified version of Euler's method (See @mod:simulation) to simulate solutions to a system of differential equations.

 The method is the same as before, but now we have to keep track of two quantities at each step.
 We can do this by using a table to keep track of the values of the two populations at each time step.